nbursa/inception-core-server/docs/latent_memory.md

 # Latent Memory (ChromaDB v0.6.3 Integration)

-This document outlines the current implementation of the Latent Memory system in the `inception-mcp-server` project, based on integration with **ChromaDB v0.6.3** using REST API v2.
+This document outlines the current implementation of the Latent Memory system in the `inception-ICORE-server` project, based on integration with **ChromaDB v0.6.3** using REST API v2.

 ---